dyaraev/notes/raspberry/ubuntu.md

 sudo apt-get install ubuntu-mate-desktop
 ```

-After some time (which mostly depends on your connection) all the necessary packages will be downloaded and installed.
+You will have to wait for some time (which depends on your connection) till all the necessary packages will be downloaded and installed.
 After reboot you can choose which desktop to use.
 The one which you select will be used as default.

 ### Configure Display

-If your desktop doesn't fit the screen you can try adding the following line to `/boot/firmware/usercfg.txt`:
+If your desktop doesn't fit the screen, you can try adding the following line to `/boot/firmware/usercfg.txt`:

 ```ini
 disable_overscan=1